Republicans demand interviews with FBI's Priestap, Pientka after bombshell Michael Flynn revelations

 "The American people continue to learn troubling details about the politicization and misconduct at the highest levels of the FBI during the Obama-Biden Administration," Jordan and Johnson wrote.
 "Even more concerning, we continue to learn these new details from litigation and investigations—not from you.
 It is well past time that you show the leadership necessary to bring the FBI past the abuses of the Obama-Biden era."

-Jordan and Johnson on Monday demanded the FBI "produce all documents and communications referring or relating to Crossfire Razor, the FBI code name for its investigation into LTG Flynn."
+Jordan and Johnson further demanded the FBI "produce all documents and communications referring or relating to Crossfire Razor, the FBI code name for its investigation into LTG Flynn."

 "Produce all documents and communications between or among the FBI and other executive branch agencies, including but not limited to the Executive Office of the President, for the period December 1, 2016 to January 20, 2017, referring or relating to LTG Michael Flynn’s December 30, 2016, conversation with Sergey Kislyak," they continued. ...
 Explain when you personally first learned of the FBI’s misconduct with respect to LTG Flynn."